korningf/arch-ops/desk-ops.md

 Failing this, aquire temporary admin privilege for a day or so, in order to attempt to configure the entire tool stack at once.

+.

+Some of the distribution packages are installed via chocolatey, but a number are installed manually in custom paths via winget.

+At minimum we want a chroot BASH shell with a POSIX filesystem, which requires symlinks (either native symlinks or Junctions).

 ##  1. Windows SysInternals

 * install SysInternals in 'c:\sywin\bin'